-The Company has an agreement with Mr. Zuerblis which provides for payment of three years of Mr. Zuerblis' compensation and benefits (as defined in such agreement) following a change in control of the Company (as defined in such agreement), including the provision for such payment in the event Mr. Zuerblis' employment with the Company is terminated under certain circumstances.
-Following such change in control any unvested options held by Mr. Zuerblis would vest and become exercisable if his employment with the Company is terminated under certain circumstances following such change in control.
+The Company has an agreement with Mr. Zuerblis which provides for payment of three years of Mr. Zuerblis' compensation and benefits (as defined in such agreement) following a change in control of the Company (as defined in such agreement) including the provision for such payment in the event Mr. Zuerblis' employment with the Company is terminated under certain circumstances.
+Following such change in control, any unvested options, except for the 100,000 options granted to Mr. Zuerblis in July 2000 which are not subject to this agreement, held by Mr. Zuerblis would vest and become exercisable if his employment with the Company is terminated under certain circumstances or Mr. Zuerblis quits for good reason.
 The term of this agreement is for three years.
-Prior to a change in control of the Company, the agreement automatically renews on each successive anniversary for an additional three years, unless the Company gives Mr. Zuerblis 60 days notice prior to the anniversary date that it does not plan to renew such contract.
+Prior to a change in control of the Company, the agreement automatically renews on each successive anniversary for an additional three years, unless the Company gives Mr. Zuerblis 60 days notice prior to the anniversary date that it does not plan to renew such agreement.